 Each Member state shall prohibit and penalize any kind of victimization of a seafarer for filing a complaint.

 ISM and ISPS

-ISM and ISPS will be affected by the introduction of the MLC.
-We recommend that you contact our Compliance and Technical Support department for more information and advice.
+ISM is affected by the Introduction of the MLC.
+We recommend that you contact our Compliance and Technical Support Department for more information and advice.